Agentic Business Process Management: A Research Manifesto: Agentic Business Process Management Systems

-An illustrative example of an agentic system is a modern ride-sharing platform that connects a person needing a ride (i.e., a human agent) with an autonomous vehicle (i.e., an embodied agent) that provides the ride.
+The notion of an agent is sufficiently general to design environments in which heterogeneous entities perceive, reason, and act to achieve designated objectives.
+Within an agentic system, we distinguish the following categories of agents: \begin{description}[wide=0\parindent] \item[Human agents,]\rmv{are agents whose embodiments are human beings} such as process workers or process managers. \item[Software agents~\cite{Wooldridge2009},] which inhabit a software environment and whose tasks are executed by means of program code, \emph{without deliberation}. \item[(Physically) Embodied agents~\cite{cassell2001embodied}] (a.k.a robots), whose decision-making and action directly affect the physical world. \item[AI agents,] \rv{that accomplish tasks} by means of deliberation via AI algorithms and models, for example, using generative AI techniques such as LLMs~\cite{DBLP:conf/ijcai/GuoCWCPCW024,DBLP:journals/corr/abs-2501-06322}. \end{description} \rmv{An illustrative example of an agentic system is a modern ride-sharing platform that connects a person needing a ride (i.e., a human agent) with an autonomous vehicle (i.e., an embodied agent) that provides the ride.
 Vehicle allocation and trip payments are handled by agents (AI and software, respectively).
 The passenger agent has the goal of getting from point A to point B affordably and conveniently.
 The passenger also selects the service level (e.g., standard vs. comfort), whether to accept a suggested price, and whether to tip the autonomous vehicle (for suggesting the right music station and adapting the vehicle interior climate in response to passenger requests).
 Vehicles' allocation to passengers is handled by an AI agent whose goal is to identify available vehicles at requested times and ensure resource allocation efficiency, assigning trip calls to vehicles at the nearest location while minimizing idle time for all vehicles.
-The vehicle agent picks up trip calls within its zone of service with an aim to determine an optimal navigation route to maximize earnings while minimizing time and costs.
-Finally, upon trip completion, the payment is delegated to the payment processing agent that handles charging via credit card processing and issuing a digital invoice sent by email.
+The vehicle agent picks up trip calls within its zone of service and aims for an optimal navigation route to maximize earnings while minimizing time and costs.
+Finally, upon trip completion, the payment is delegated to the payment processing agent that handles charging via credit card processing and issuing a digital invoice sent by email.}

-While an agentic system is a system that hosts a collection of inter-operating agents (i.e., a socio-technical system), it does not by itself realize any shared form of \emph{process awareness}.
+While an agentic system hosts a collection of inter-operating agents (i.e., it is a socio-technical system), it does not by itself realize any shared form of \emph{process awareness}.
 Here, we define process awareness as the assurance that agents’ inner workings conform to organizational processes and adhere to their operational constraints, regulations, and goals.
-Conceptually, we therefore regard an APM as a system that explicitly realizes such process awareness in some concrete manner.
+Conceptually, we therefore regard an APM system as a system that explicitly realizes such process awareness in some concrete manner.